Show Your Work

 Interested students are encouraged to attend one of the following proposal workshops in advance of submitting an application:

-Founded in 1994, SITE Galleries (formerly Student Union Galleries) is a student-run gallery at SAIC for the exhibition of student work in two locations on campus: the LeRoy Neiman Center, SITE Sharp Gallery, and a newly renovated gallery space in the Columbus Drive Building, SITE Columbus Gallery.
+Founded in 1994, SITE Galleries (formerly Student Union Galleries) is a student-run gallery at SAIC for the exhibition of student work in two locations on campus: the SITE Sharp Gallery and the SITE 280 Gallery.
 An open call for exhibition proposals is held each semester to be implemented the following semester.
-Proposals are reviewed by a committee of the SITE Directors, SITE gallery assistants, members of Exhibitions advisory staff and committee, and other student leaders.
+Proposals are reviewed by a committee of the SITE Directors, SITE Gallery Assistants, members of Exhibitions staff, and other student leaders.
 On average, more than 30 applications are received each semester, with up to five exhibitions selected.

-This opportunity is open to students currently enrolled at SAIC in good standing, including all departments and programs, both undergraduate and graduate, who will continue to be enrolled in Fall 2020.
+This opportunity is open to students currently enrolled at SAIC in good standing, including all departments and programs, both undergraduate and graduate, who will continue to be enrolled in the Fall of 2021.

-Interested students are encouraged to attend one of the proposal workshops in advance of submitting an application:
+Interested students are encouraged to attend one of the following in advance of submitting an application:

 280 S. Columbus Dr., room 113